StrawberryChocolateFudge/Acyclic.app/README.md

 Then multiply 1 AGPH token by 100 and don't shift the decimal places.

 This method is used to simplify calulating wrapping and unwrapping while using WEI only for calculations, and the front end provides a simplified user experience to make it's use more straight forward.

+## How to audit the smart contracts

+1. Git clone this repository
+2. Install dependencies : `npm install`
+3. Compile the contracts:  `npx hardhat compile`
+4. Run the tests `npm run test`

+You will find the contracts in the /contracts folder.
+The AGPH.sol and the GraphStore.sol contains the main contracts.

 ### Computing the DAG